phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 determined based on all of the matching positive k-mers found in the sample as it follows along the path to the specific genotype.
 It is important that all/most positive and negative k-mers match a spot in the sample to allow correct genotyping and not generate errors!

-It is important to note that for a given genomic SNP position defining a lineage, the "positive" k-mer means that the SNP base is present
-"inside" the lineage for all of that lineage and nested ones.
-The "negative" k-mers include the SNP bases present "outside" of that lineage such that that specific SNP is not found in any of the hierarchical lineages.
+It is important to note that for a given genomic SNP position defining a lineage, the "positive" (e.g. inclusive) k-mer means that the SNP base is present "inside" the lineage for all of that lineage and nested ones.
+The "negative" (e.g. exclusive) k-mers include the SNP bases present "outside" of that lineage such that that specific SNP is not found in any of the hierarchical lineages.

 The `Output section <output.html>`_ contains more details on the errors that can be run into when running a sample.